-If you withdraw your money in the first six months, you may receive less than your initial investment.
-This is because Lifelncome is investment-linked, and unit prices may fall after you invest.
+If you exercise your withdrawal rights as described on page 20, you may receive less than your initial investment.
+This is because LifeIncome is investment linked and unit prices may fall after you invest.
 This risk also applies in the event you pass away.